Skip to content

 • Console message queue: Fixed-size circular buffer (10 messages)

-Memory Safety: - Watchdog protection prevents hung tasks - Stack overflow detection for critical tasks - Automatic restart if heap falls below 20KB - Fixed-size buffers to prevent dynamic allocation issues
+Memory Safety: - Main loop watchdog protection prevents hung tasks - TempTask heartbeat monitoring prevents temperature reading failures - Stack overflow detection for critical tasks - Automatic restart if heap falls below 20KB - Fixed-size buffers to prevent dynamic allocation issues

 Safety Systems